ablestack/nestjs-bff/packages/global/README.md

-# nestjs-bff-universal
+# nestjs-bff-global

 This is a companion package for [nestjs-bff](https://github.com/ahrnee/nestjs-bff).
-This package contains the universal code that is shared between the backend api and the client.
-Typically, this is contracts and DTOs, but it can also contain universal logic.
+This package contains the global code that is shared between the backend api and the client.
+Typically, this is contracts and DTOs, but it can also contain global logic.

 ## Overview